College planning tips for juniors

 Register for and take the PSAT/NMSQT Test that will be held in October.

 By taking the PSAT/NMSQT, you can gain knowledge that will assist you when it comes time to take the SAT I and II.
 Also, by taking this test, you will be eligible for the National Merit Scholarship Competition.

 You may also want to consider registering for the ACT or SAT offered in the spring of your junior year, if you haven't taken it already.
 If you aren't pleased with your score, you will still have another opportunity your senior to take the test again.
-You will also be placed on various schools' that you select as being interested in mailing lists.
+You will also be placed on various schools' mailing lists if you select as being interested what their school offers.

 Set up a savings plan for summer earnings.

 Are you planning to work during the summer before your senior year of high school?
 Set up a plan, determining the portion of your earnings you'll save to help pay your college expenses and possibly reduce the amount you will borrow to pay for college.

 The majority of the things you'll want to do to prepare for college aren't specific to a period of time.

 This includes attending college fairs and college financial aid sessions.
 Start to think about visiting some college campuses to see which ones suit you.
 Continue to research colleges through their websites, college fairs, admissions representatives and applications, books, and college guides.
 By doing this, you will get an idea of what's required and take the mystery out of the process.